 Whether you’re cheering on our trusty Timbers and Trail Blazers or rooting for your own hometown heroes, Portland provides the perfect place to catch any can’t-miss sporting event.
 Here’s where to wear your team colors:

+Named for a common player formation, 4-4-2 Soccer Bar serves Bosnian-style beef sandwiches to fortify the crowds that gather for any number of daily soccer matches.
 For more European flavor, head to Mad Greek Deli for authentic gyros and ebullient futbal fans.

 Named one of America’s 100 best beer bars by Draft Mag, Thirsty Monk (formerly Bazi Bierbrasserie) invites patrons to sip Belgian bier-cocktails and enjoy Portland Timbers and Thorns matches on a mammoth 114-inch screen.